awslabs/graphstorm/docs/source/gs-processing/usage/distributed-processing-setup.rst

 Launch an EMR Serverless job using the example scripts.
 ------------------------------------------------------------

-Amazon SageMaker has a limitation of cluster sizes of 20 instances.
+In addition to Amazon SageMaker you can also use EMR Serverless as an execution environment to allow you to scale to even larger datasets (recommended when your graph has 30B+ edges).
-If your data are larger (e.g. 30+ billion edges), you can use EMR Serverless as an execution environment.
-Its setup is more involved so we only recommend it for experienced AWS users.
+Its setup is more involved that Amazon SageMaker, so we only recommend it for experienced AWS users.
 Follow the :doc:`EMR Serverless job guide <emr-serverless>` to launch your distributed processing job using EMR Serverless resources.